Neuroca-Inc/Prometheus_Void-Dynamics_Model/README.md

 ## What’s not included
 - Source code, executables, or private runtime harnesses.
-- Logs/figures or any artifacts sufficient to reconstruct proprietary implementations.
+- Logs/figures or any artifacts that would be sufficient to easily reconstruct proprietary implementations, notebooks with clear falsifiable code will be provided soon.
 - Drafts outside the derivation index above.

 ## How to read these papers